ejdb00/qjmp/README.md

 # cs244 qjump

-First bring up an instance of our public AMI: cs244-16-qjump -- We used a C4.2xlarge instance
+First bring up an instance of our public AMI: cs244-16-qjump -- We used a C4.2xlarge instance It is available on US-West-2 (Oregon) region.

+There may be an error where the third PTPd output file is not created.
+We have not ascertained the cause.
+To mitigate this issue, the script now takes an optional "--which" argument, which should specify the experiments you wish to run. e.g. 'sudo python run_experiment.py --which 12' to run only the first two experiments or '--which 3' to run only the third Running each experiment separately should ensure that all output files are created correctly.

 0. cd pa3/experiment
 1. git pull origin master